Genesis 23 – Sarah Dies and Is Buried

 a.
 I give you the field and the cave: This way of negotiating the price was typical of ancient and modern practices in that culture.
 As a gesture of kindness, the selling party may offer to give the property in question to the buyer, until the buyer insists on paying a price.

 b.
 Abraham bowed himself down to the people of the land: Abraham showed how a follower of God should conduct business with the world: courteously, fairly, prudently.
+In not giving a counter-offer to the suggested price of four hundred shekels of silver, Abraham was remarkably generous in his dealings with Ephron.

 i.
-“They who, under the sanction of religion, trample under foot the decent forms of civil respect, supposing that because they are religious, they have a right to be rude, totally mistake the spirit of Christianity” (Clarke).
+“They who, under the sanction of religion, trample under foot the decent forms of civil respect, supposing that because they are religious, they have a right to be rude, totally mistake the spirit of Christianity.”
+(Clarke)

 3. (17-20) Abraham buys the field and buries Sarah.